lespicker/tachyons-one-page-scroll/content/products/tonga-whales.md

 ## The Cost

-The cost of this workshop is US$7,500 (double occupancy only).
+The cost of this workshop is US$7,000 (double occupancy only).
 This fee includes all in-country ground transportation as well as hotel accommodation (double occupancy) and all meals.

 Deposit: A $500 deposit is required when you register online.
 Upon receipt of the initial deposit, you will immediately be billed for $2,500 to be paid only by check.

 Deposits are refundable as follows:

-By August 31, 2019; full refund<br>
-By November 30, 2019; 50% refund<br>
+By December 15, 2019; 50% refund<br>
-By January 31, 2020; 25% refund<br>
+By February 15, 2020; 25% refund<br>
-After February 1, 2020; no refund<br>
+After February 15, 2020; no refund<br>

-Final Payment: The final payment of $4,500 is by check only.
+Final Payment: The final payment of $4,000 is by check only.
 That payment is due on March 29, 2020).
 An invoice will be sent 30 days prior to the due date.
 Final payments are not refundable.

 Please note: We will attempt to adhere to this itinerary as much as possible.
 However, certain conditions (political, climatic, environmental, cultural, or wildlife migrations) may necessitate changes in the itinerary.
 We reserves the right to alter the itinerary at any time.
 We will attempt to notify participants of changes as far in advance as possible.
 Costs incurred by such changes will be the responsibility of the participant.